synerg5g/Pyramis/README.rst

 #. **Analyze** each node specification to ensure validity under Pyramis rules.
 #. **Translate** each node specification to a C++ implementation.

-The **Pyramis-to-C++ Compiler** is developed to demonstrate:

-- There exists a path from a Pyramis specification to a correct implementation i.e. via the compiler.
-- This reflects on the validity of Pyramis as a specification language.

 ⚙️ Installation
 ============
 At present, Pyramis can only be installed from source.